sophiware/stagync/docs/config/config.md

 The first is directly in `createStorage` the second is `defaultConfig`.
 The difference is that when the setting is set in *createStorage*, it will only fit the scope of that storage.
-Already when defined in *defaultConfig*, it will be arrayed globally for all storages created.
+Already when defined in *defaultConfig*, it will be arrayed globally for all createStorage created.

 Below you will see a complex example of a storage configuration.